pablo-aja-macaya/ARVIA/README.md

 - **Variant calling of closest oprD reference**.
 - **Acquired resistance genes** (only with assembly!).
 - **MLST identification** (only with assembly!).
 - Creation of **comparative tables** to more easily assess the cause of different phenotypes between samples.
+This includes **comparisons using PAO1 or any of the input samples as reference**, if given at least one `.gbk` file as input.
 - **Interactive HTML IGV reports** to visualize point mutations in important genes.